-The EFSA GMO panel assessed the four-stacked maize MON 87427 x MON 89034 x MIR162 x NK603, which is derived from crossing genetically engineered maize events (EFSA, 2019a).
+The EFSA GMO panel assessed the five-stacked maize MON 87427 x MON87460 x MON 89034 x MIR162 x NK603, which is derived from crossing genetically engineered maize events (EFSA, 2019a).
 The parental plants were assessed by EFSA in previous opinions.
 The maize contains genes conferring triple resistance to glyphosate and produces three insecticides, further it is supposed to render drought tolerance:

 - MON87427 expressing CP4 EPSPS protein for tolerance to glyphosate-containing herbicides;